-Nationally, Zagat named us the No. 1 food city of 2015, prompting The New York Times to dissect “Pittsburgh’s youth-driven food boom.”
+Nationally, Zagat named Pittsburgh the No. 1 food city of 2015, prompting The New York Times to dissect “Pittsburgh’s youth-driven food boom.”
 In town, a new law upped food trucks’ metered parking allowance from 30 minutes to four hours.
 Meanwhile, waves of fresh restaurants rolled into the city, swiftly and surely, leaving in their wake a host of national accolades and masses of regional foodies asking one question: What’s next?

 We do not accept gratuity.
 Our kitchen and front-of-house teams are paid a salary.
 Our prices reflect this.

 The policy surfaced in January 2015.
 Its announcement, headed by Bar Marco, made national headlines.
-Three months later, amid a local media frenzy, the independent eatery became the first in Pittsburgh to nix tips, up menu prices, and better compensate employees with annual salaries.
+Three months later, amid a local media frenzy, the independent eatery became the first in Pittsburgh to nix tips, raise menu prices, and better compensate employees with annual salaries.
 By June, The Livermore had followed suit.
 For employees, the adjustment meant fixed paychecks, health care benefits, and paid vacation time.
 For Pittsburgh, it was another groundbreaking step forward in a fast-evolving food culture.

 Specifically, the new system provides fairer wages for back-of-house employees, who — by law — were never able to accept tips to begin with.
 “It’s a big change that we can pay better to our kitchen,” Heffner explains.
 “The way most restaurants are set up now — you can’t tip kitchens legally.
-So for us, there’s more transparency and a closer balance between front and back.”
+So for us, there’s more transparency and a closer balance between front [of house] and back.”

 In East Liberty specifically, residents and regulars have grown accustomed to dramatic change.
 In light of the neighborhood’s ongoing redevelopment, The Livermore — which occupies the former Waffle Shop space on South Highland Avenue — has approached its own evolution mindfully.